nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find-i [n/NAME] [s/SUPPLIER] [t/TAG]`

+Pointers to take note when finding an item:

 * The search is case-insensitive. e.g `chicken` will match `CHICKEN`
 * The order of the keywords does not matter. e.g. `Chicken steak` will match `steak Chicken`
 * `Name`, `Supplier` and `Tag` can be searched